Recently added/updated

 The Pickwick Bicycle Club was formed on the 22nd June, 1870, when six cycling

-enthusiasts met at the Downs Hotel, Hackney Downs, East London, and decided to form themselves into
+enthusiasts met at the Downs Hotel, Hackney Downs, East London, and decided to form themselves

-fellowship and conviviality.
+spreading fellowship and conviviality.

-oldest Dickensian Association.
+also the oldest Dickensian Association.

 Its present-day activities, whilst still maintaining its cycling traditions, provides the

-opportunity for setting aside the day-today worries, and meeting in an atmosphere of conviviality
+opportunity for setting aside the day-today worries, and meeting in an atmosphere of

-and good fellowship.
+conviviality and good fellowship.

 |